LoginRadius/engineering-portal/content/blog/loginradius-supports-hacktoberfest-2020/index.md

 ### Getting LogiRadius branded swags

 Like I said, this year **LoginRadius** will be part of hacktoberfest and yes, we are here with some **cool swags.** We have got around **500 t-shirts** for people contributing to our open source repositories.
-We will soon share details on how to get LoginRadius swags as well our open source repositories on our [Blog](https://www.loginradius.com/engineering/blog).
+We will soon share details on how to get LoginRadius swags as well as our open source repositories on our [Blog](https://www.loginradius.com/engineering/blog).

 Stay tuned and **don’t forget to mention your open-source projects for us to contribute.**